-If you want to develop your skills in a workplace environment, then work experience with us.
+If you want to develop your skills in a workplace environment, then consider a work experience with us.
 Our work experience scheme is open to all people who live or study in Kent.

 - communication and literacy